pierremillard/glucose_acetate_interplay/README.md

 CoRC::getCopasi()
 ```

-Additional information on CoRC installation and usage are available from the CoRC repository (https://github.com/jpahle/CoRC) an in the associated publication (Föster et al., Bioinformatics, 2021, doi: [10.1093/bioinformatics/btab033](https://doi.org/10.1093/bioinformatics/btab033)).
+Additional information on CoRC installation and usage are available from the CoRC repository (https://github.com/jpahle/CoRC) and the associated publication (Föster et al., Bioinformatics, 2021, doi: [10.1093/bioinformatics/btab033](https://doi.org/10.1093/bioinformatics/btab033)).

 ## Usage

-To run all analyses detailed in the publication and reproduce Figures 1-4, 6, and 7:
+To run all analyses detailed in the publication and reproduce Figures 1-4, 6 and 7:

 - download the [GitHub repository tarball](https://github.com/pierremillard/glucose_acetate_interplay/archive/refs/heads/master.zip) and unpack it somewhere on your disk